 For property managers, ROI is protected operating value: cleaner resident notes, faster vendor handoffs, fewer owner-thread surprises, and less repeat friction when indoor comfort becomes urgent.

-Missed calls x bookable intent x average appointment value x recovery rate
+Call volume x qualified intent x average value x recovery lift

-• Monthly tenant no AC, weak-cooling, heat concern, and owner-update calls
+• Monthly tenant no AC, weak cooling, heat concern, and owner update calls

 • Share that needs staff review, vendor dispatch, documented callback, or resident update

-• Average protected vendor, owner-touch, resident-service, or repeat-job value
+• Average protected vendor, owner touch, resident service, or repeat job value

 What to recover first